-The most important features of Fishermans Bend are its layout, the original buildings (including the dwellings), the communal open spaces and the shopping centre.

-These elements contribute to the special character of the place as a whole; for it is the whole place that is important.
+The layout, original buildings (including the dwellings), the communal open spaces and the shopping centre contribute to the special character of the place as a whole; for it is the whole place that is important.
 The individual elements each help establish and reinforce the consistency of the overall character in their variations of repeating forms, materials and construction details.

-The main features are:
+The contributory features are:

-The scale of the buildings.
+- 1. The scale of the buildings.
 The area was designed as a lower "working class" estate and thus its origins are expressed in its housing stock of small dwellings on small sites, devised in accordance with the social philosophies and economic constraints of the time.
-This is the core of its cultural significance and is fundamental to any consideration of the fabric of the place.
+This is the core of its cultural significance and is fundamental to any consideration of the fabric of the place. - 2.
+The overall street layout and the specifics of its design, including the curvilinear streets, which produced ordered variety in the orientations of the dwellings. - 3.
+The symmetrical placement of facilities in the central spine between the foreshore and Williamstown Road. - 4.
+The open space areas, which balance the composition, define two distinct precincts, and which allow the long views that add to and reveal the special character of the area. - 5.
+The designs of the individual dwellings as pairs and their consistent repetition of elements and massing, which add to the strong identity of the area.